hsmtknj/coding-interview/README.md

 - JPN:
 <https://postd.cc/50-data-structure-and-algorithms-interview-questions-for-programmers/>

-If you have a oppotunity to take a coding test, implementing these codes might remind you of "data structure and algorithm".
+If you have a oppotunity to take a coding interview, implementing these codes might remind you of "basic knowledge of programming" and "data structure and algorithm" and so on.

 NOTE:
 These codes all might not be optimized answers.
 If I notice and understand better answer than now, I will update and add new program.